python-control/python-control/doc/linear.rst

 	    mag, phase, omega = response(squeeze=False)

-.. note:: The `fresp` data member is stored as a NumPy array and
+.. note:: The `frdata` data member is stored as a NumPy array and
 	  cannot be accessed with signal names.
-Use `response.response` to access the complex frequency response using signal names.
+Use `response.complex` to access the complex frequency response using signal names.